MarinaFroes/Event_Planner/MyJourney.md

 ### UI Layout

-Then, after getting a satisfactory wireframe, I moved on to the UI, still using Figma and the previous wireframe.
+Then, after getting a satisfactory wireframe, I moved on to the layout, still using Figma and the previous wireframe.
 Here, I would suggest that, unless you know what you’re doing, don’t try to do something too fancy, with many colours, fonts and animations.

 Less is more, specially if you’re not a professional.
 Just because you are a CSS master and know how to add tons of animations, doesn’t mean you need to showcase all your abilities on the same project.
+Here follow the steps I did in order to create my layout:

 #### Style Tile